Che Puan Besar Haminah: Early life

 Born on 15 July 1953 in Kampung Matang Jelutong, Bagan Serai, Perak.
-She is the fourth of seven siblings born to father Haji Hamidun bin Taib and mother Hajjah Isma binti Mohamad.
-HRH Tuanku Hajah Haminah was educated at Sekolah Kebangsaan Matang Jelutong and later Sekolah Menengah Inggeris Bagan Serai.
+She is the fourth of seven siblings born to father Haji Hamidun bin Taib and mother Hajah Isma binti Mohamad.
+Tuanku Hajah Haminah was educated at Sekolah Kebangsaan Matang Jelutong and later Sekolah Menengah Inggeris Bagan Serai.

-Royalty

-On 25 December 1975, at age 23, Haminah married HRH The Sultan of Kedah, Sultan Abdul Halim and became his second wife.
-She received the title HH Che Puan Kedah.
-HRH Sultan Abdul Halim's first wife, Tuanku Bahiyah died on 26 August 2003.
-On 21 November 2003, HH Che Puan Haminah was proclaimed her successor as Sultanah of Kedah.
-Her coronation took place in the royal town of Anak Bukit on 9 January 2004.

-Upon the installation of HRH Sultan Abdul Halim as HM The Yang di-Pertuan Agong XIV on 13 December 2011, HRH Tuanku Hajah Haminah became HM The Raja Permaisuri Agong.
-HRH Tuanku Hajah Haminah is the fourth commoner who become a Raja Permaisuri Agong after HRH Tuanku Bainun binti Mohamad Ali of Perak, HRH Tengku Permaisuri Siti Aishah of Selangor and HRH Tuanku Nur Zahirah of Terengganu.

-Following the demise of HRH Almarhum Sultan Abdul Halim Mu'adzam Shah on 11 September 2017, she has been formally addressed as YMM Sultanah Hajjah Haminah during a brief period of time.

-On 21 January 2018, in conjunction with the Sultan of Kedah, Sultan Sallehuddin's 76th birthday, she was conferred the title Yang Maha Mulia Che Puan Besar Kedah or HRH The Che Puan Besar of Kedah.
-She is now formally addressed as HRH Che Puan Besar Hajjah Haminah or simply HRH Tuanku Hajjah Haminah.

 Interests

-HRH Tuanku Haminah is known to enjoy golf, tennis, badminton, lawn bowling and music.
+Tuanku Hajah Haminah is known to enjoy golf, tennis, badminton, lawn bowling and music.
 She has participated in various golf tournaments in Kedah and initiated amateur women's golf tournaments such as the Kedah International Red Tee Invitational, as well as being invited as the royal guest for the International Lawn Bowls Mahsuri Cup in Langkawi.
 She also served as the first Chancellor of Management and Science University from 2004 until 2019.

-Awards and recognitions
+Orders and recognitions

 She has been awarded the following honours: